ssmritip/GenAI-Training-Exercises/Projects/Sentiment Classification/README.md

 # GenAI-Training - Chapter 2: Review of ML Concepts

-A short recap of classical machine learning concepts, how to check a model’s performance, ways to prepare data, some common algorithms and evaluation metrics.
-Helps refresh key knowledge before starting practical work.

----
-## Project
 A project on **sentiment analysis** was implemented on text data using Python and machine learning.
 It demonstrates:
 - Text cleaning and preprocessing